And it's great to have you with us on our first day of podcasting at www.rushlinbaugh.com.

 Now, my experience with letters to the editor in South Florida newspapers is that they generally are the forerunners of upcoming editorials.

-So I wouldn't be surprised if there's an editorial from this newspaper someday about the need maybe to look into impeachment because of Abu Ghrab or whatever they come up with.
+So I wouldn't be surprised if there was an editorial from this newspaper someday about the need maybe to look into impeachment because of Abu Ghraib or whatever they come up with, forged documents that are true, whatever they come up with.

-Along the same lines, our buddies at Newsmax today.
+Now, get this, along the same lines, our buddies at Newsmax today.

-On the floor of the Senate.
+John Kerry on the floor of the Senate.

 Well, I don't know if he's on the floor of the Senate, but he said he intends to confront Congress with a document touted by critics.

-I guarantee you, it's from one of these wacko kook websites.
+I guarantee you, it's from one of these wacko-kook websites.

 Kerry said, when I go back to Washington on Monday, I'm going to raise the issue, referring to the Downing Street memo in an interview with the Massachusetts Standard Times newspaper.

-Kerry said, I think it's a stunning, unbelievably simple and understandable statement of the truth, and a profoundly important document that raises stunning issues here at home.
+Kerry said, I think it's a stunning, unbelievably simple and understandable statement of the truth and a profoundly important document that raises stunning issues here at home.

 It's said to be minutes of a July 2002 meeting where Blair allegedly admitted the Bush administration fixed Iraq intelligence to manufacture a rationale for war.